Skip to main content

 About Us

 The La Plata West Water Authority is an independent political subdivision created by the Animas La Plata Water Conservancy District and the La Plata Water Conservancy District.
 The Authority will continue a long history of work to provide a domestic water supply in rural southwest La Plata County.
-Many area residents have worked on this project as part of the ALP project in since the 1940s.
-Federal government and local water districts have also been contributing to the effort for decades.

 La Plata West Water Authority Establishment AgreementLPWWA By-Laws